 There are a few more things you should know before making a Blu-U appointment.
 First, you can't undergo blue-light therapy if you're pregnant or nursing.
 Second, the treatment is meant for people who have the most common form of acne, Acne vulgaris.
 If you have nodulocystic acne lesions, blue-light therapy could actually make them worse.
 Nodulocystic acne is characterized by deep red, inflamed bumps and large cysts that may be filled with pus [source: AcneNet].
 One possible side effect of using blue-light therapy to treat nodulocystic acne is scarring, something most acne patients work hard to avoid.

 The facts on Blu-U are that it's relatively expensive, semi-effective and has minimal side effects.
-Knowing what it's all about before you sign up for a treatment is the best way to prepare your skin, mind and pocketbook for Blu-U. If you're still not sure this procedure is right for you, or you'd just like to find out more information about getting better skin, follow the links on the next page.
+Knowing what it's all about before you sign up for a treatment is the best way to prepare your skin, mind and pocketbook for Blu-U. If you're still not sure this procedure is right for you, or you'd just like to find out more information about getting better skin, follow the links below.

 - AcneNet.
 "Are laser and light treatments really light years ahead of conventional acne therapy?"
 (Accessed 09/11/09)http://www.skincarephysicians.com/acnenet/article_lasers.html

 - ActinicKeratosesNet.
 "What are Actinic Keratoses?"
 (Accessed 09/11/09)http://www.skincarephysicians.com/ActinicKeratosesnet/whatare.html

 - Alai, Nili N., M.D.
 "Photodynamic Therapy."
 (Accessed 9/11/09)http://www.medicinenet.com/photodynamic_therapy/article.htm